The Phantom (miniseries): Plot

 Law student and parkour traceur Chris Moore is shocked to learn that he was adopted and that he is actually the son of The Phantom, a legendary crime-fighter and defender of the innocent, a role that has been passed down from father to son in the Walker line for centuries after the 1st Phantom's father was murdered by pirates.
 Shortly afterwards, Chris's adoptive parents are murdered by hired assassins of the Singh Brotherhood, the long-time enemies of the Phantom for over five centuries.
 He is sought out by Bpaa Thap (Jungle Patrol), the group founded by the 1st Phantom which has evolved into an international covert intelligence and law enforcement agency headquartered in the jungles of Bangalla (the fictional small island nation in the Indonesian archipelago).
 The Bpaa Thap team consists of a bunch of scientists; various paramilitary specialists; Director of Field Operations and close ally of the Walkers, Abel Vandermaark; and Guran, a native Bangalla woman who quickly befriends Kit.
-Now going by his birth name of Kit Walker, he begins training to become an expert in martial arts and combat, to emerges as the 22nd Phantom to battle evil.
+Now going by his birth name of Kit Walker, he begins training to become an expert in martial arts and combat, to emerge as the 22nd Phantom to battle evil.

 He quickly encounters the Singh Brotherhood, now led by the murderous and arrogant Rhatib Singh.
 Wearing an updated Phantom uniform that gives him added strength and speed, Kit's first mission is to stop Singh and figure out the Singh Brotherhood's plans for a new technology they have developed named "Flicker" (which enables them to brainwash people through specially planted cable TV set-top boxes to complete specific tasks).
 However, the task is not so easy as there is a mole in the Phantom team, and the Singh Brotherhood attempts to assassinate the police detective father of Kit's new love, Renny.
 Kit eventually finds and eliminates the facility which handles the broadcasts, but not before the Brotherhood transmits the necessary commands to the people needed to make their master plan a success.
 Kit races against time to stop brainwashed people (including a press photographer, a Secret Service agent and an EMT) from assassinating a diplomat who has an uncanny ability to bring nations to peace, and the only man who can do so to the Middle East and whose death would spark wars (and thereby increase the Brotherhood's revenue).